Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 | B           |74            |
 | C           |36            |

+#### Interpretation:

+This query calculates the total spending of each customer by joining sales data with the menu to get the prices of the products purchased.
+Output:

+* Customer A spent $76, B spent $74, and C spent $36.

+#### Business Insight:

+Customer A is the highest spender, which might indicate loyalty or a preference for more expensive items.
+This could inform marketing strategies targeting high-value customers.

 ### 2. How many days has each customer visited the restaurant?
 ```sql
 SELECT